Frequently Asked Questions

 Kenan Fellows are required to complete a three-week (or at least 120-hours) internship in a local industry or research lab setting.
 The internship gives them the practical knowledge and application to communicate potential STEM job opportunities, and career-building skills to their students.

 A typical summer internship is three weeks, 40 hours per week.
 Prior to starting the internship, Kenan Fellows and their mentors will arrange a time to discuss logistics such as security, parking and any regulations specific to the mentor’s facility.
 During the internship, Fellows and mentors begin to see the connections between the workplace and the classroom; and collaborate on ways to transfer what they’ve learned back to the classroom.

 Each fellowship is unique and develops depending on the needs and desires of the mentor and the Fellow.
 Fellows will be asked to maintain contact with their mentor during the school year inviting him or her to their classroom or in some cases bringing students on field trips to their work when it is feasible.

 A mentor is a research or industry partner.
 Each Fellow is paired with at least one mentor who oversees the Fellow’s summer internship, offering insights to their work, experiences in research and if applicable, access to their labs and resources.
 Mentors provide support throughout the course of the year-long formal fellowship.

 Professional development is delivered in two residential institutes.
 Fellows will also be required to complete an additional 24 hours of training that meets their personal professional goals.
 Attendance at all institutes is a program requirement.
 These residential institutes are designed to facilitate collaboration among the cohort.
 All of the professional development provided by the Kenan Fellows Program is included as part of the fellowship award.

 The content of each institute is designed by Kenan Fellows Program staff under the guidance of the Professional Development Steering Committee made up of Kenan Fellows alumni.
 Sessions offered during the institutes is dependent upon trends in education.
-Recent institutes have focused on: Using technology to enhance student learning and content delivery; Increasing student critical thinking skills; Leadership training and branding skills.
+Recent institutes have focused on: Using technology to enhance student learning and content delivery; Increasing student critical thinking skills; Leadership training and identifying your brand as an educator.